kircherlab/MPRAsnakeflow/docs/quickstart.rst

 Getting started
 =====================

-1. Create an :code:`experiment.csv` in the format below, including the header.
+1. Create a :code:`experiment.csv` in the format below, including the header.
-   `DNA_BC_F` or `RNA_BC_F` is name of the gzipped fastq of the forward read of the DNA or RNA from the defined condition and replicate.
+   `DNA_BC_F` or `RNA_BC_F` is the name of the gzipped fastq of the forward read of the DNA or RNA from the defined condition and replicate.
    `DNA_UMI` or `RNA_UMI` is the corresponding index read with UMIs (excluding sample barcodes), and `DNA_BC_R` or `RNA_BC_R` of the reverse read.

-   Multiple fastq files can be used for each column by seperating them with :code:`;`.
+   Multiple fastq files can be used for each column by separating them with :code:`;`.

-   Right now an UMI have to be used.
-If you want to use MPRAsnakeflow without an UMI please sitch to MPRAflow or contact us.
+   Right now a UMI has to be used.
+If you want to use MPRAsnakeflow without a UMI please switch to MPRAflow or contact us.

    Here is an example of an :code:`experiment.csv` file and it can be downloaded :download:`experiment.csv <../resources/example_experiment.csv>`: